Ternary computer: Types of states

+Ternary computing can be implemented in terms of unbalanced ternary, which uses the three digits 0, 1, 2.
+The original 0 and 1 are explained as an ordinary binary computer, but instead uses 2 as leakage current.
+The world's first unbalanced ternary semiconductor design on a large wafer was implemented by the research team led by Kim Kyung-rok at Ulsan National Institute of Science and Technology in South Korea, which will help development of low power and high computing microchips in the future.
+This research theme was selected as one of the future projects funded by Samsung in 2017, published on July 15, 2019.

 History

 One early calculating machine, built entirely from wood by Thomas Fowler in 1840, operated in balanced ternary.

 The first modern, electronic ternary computer, Setun, was built in 1958 in the Soviet Union at the Moscow State University by Nikolay Brusentsov, and it had notable advantages over the binary computers that eventually replaced it, such as lower electricity consumption and lower production cost.
 In 1970 Brusentsov built an enhanced version of the computer, which he called Setun-70.

 In the United States, the ternary computing emulator Ternac working on a binary machine was developed in 1973.
 The ternary computer QTC-1 was developed in Canada.